A sweet note and YouTube from Iceland

 Fun being part of history:

 Nancy Wilson says that the great thing about getting old is being around to see the fruit of the seeds we plant!
-This is from the current edition of The New Yorker and I’m happy to be included. https://www.newyorker.com/magazine/2018/09/24/the-unlikely-endurance-of-christian-rock
+This is from an edition of The New Yorker and I’m happy to be included. https://www.newyorker.com/magazine/2018/09/24/the-unlikely-endurance-of-christian-rock

 Cindy's Mission work